Something New Baby Blanket

 To work a crossed double crochet, you will be working two double crochets close to how you normally would, but you’ll be placing them in different stitches.

-Step One: Skip 1 stitch.
-Yarn over, insert hook into the next stitch.
+Step One: Skip 1 stitch (red dot in image below).
+Yarn over, insert hook into the next stitch (black arrow points to it).
 Pull up a loop.
 Yarn over, draw through two, yarn over, draw through two.
 First double crochet done.

-Step Two: Now we want to place a double crochet IN the stitch we skipped.
+Step Two: Now we want to place a double crochet IN the stitch we skipped (red dot in image above, black arrow points to it).
 We do not need to chain, go behind the post or do anything fancy here.
 Simply yarn over, insert your hook into the skipped stitch, pull up a loop.
 Yarn over, pull through two, yarn over pull through two.

-Image shows the process of how to work the stitch, as explained in the text of the blog post.
+Image shows the process of how to work the crossed double crochet stitch, as explained in the text of the blog post.

 Crossed Double Crochet completed!
 So, when you see the pattern calling to “work 63 cdc”, you will know to work Step 1 and Step 2 63 times across the pattern.
 Once you’ve completed this row, every stitch of your row will be worked into.